 **Authors Note**; Heavy editing is being done as of the beginning of this month (November, 2015).
 Editing was desperately needed, and I hope the early chapters are less juvenile with the changes that have been made.

 This series takes place in 2007 and subsequently will progress, possibly to present time once each book is finished.

 Preface: The Beginning

-Starbucks was crowded, loud, and full of chattering people.
+It was early morning, and the coffee shop was crowded, loud, and full of chattering people.
 The sound of cappuccino's being made and the register chime with orders being placed would have distracted anyone.
 Yet Lucy Palmer was lost in her own world.
 She sat in a corner of the café, a lukewarm macchiato and discarded biscotti at the far end of her table.
-Music sheets were scattered around her, and in her mind a symphony played, reaching above the racket the coffee shop.
-She copied the notes quickly, afraid that if she didn't she'd loose the magic of it, loose the mood and the love that weaved through her body.
-Flutes and Clarinets told a whimsical story, while abrasive horns would periodically Bogart their way into the composition and shatter the tale of happiness with a menacing blare.
-It was beautiful.
-Even in its draft form it conveyed the shaky work of a master, a skilled protege, and it was beautiful to anyone who might hear it.
+Music sheets were scattered around her, and in her mind a symphony played, reaching above the racket the coffee shop, blocking out the noise.
+She copied the notes quickly, afraid that if she didn't she'd loose the magic of it, lose the mood and the love that weaved through her body.
+The intricate melody was a story, it was her story, and like her it was at times turbulent and unsure of itself.
+But it was beautiful.
+Even in its draft form it conveyed the shaky work of a master, a skilled protégé, and it was superb to anyone who might hear it, even an untrained ear.